franco-pais/probexss/README.md

   - Modifies all query parameters with BXSS Payload.
   - Send requests using different HTTP methods.
   - Modifies User-Agent.
-  - Mofifies delay per request for avoid detection.
+  - Modifies delay per request for avoid detection.
 ## Installation
 `go build -o probebxss main.go`
 ## Use
 **The file must be .txt**

+**Remember change the domain for you domain XSSHunter or another one in payloads section**

 `./probebxss <file.txt>`